joinpursuit/Pursuit-Core-Web/full_stack_express/README.md

 - very short bits of html
 - JSON

 We won't be using a database yet.
-We're going to mock it by just using arrays of objects.
+We're going to mock it by just using arrays of objects to represent the way the database would send and receive data.
 This will allow us to focus on the concepts and code of servers.

 Then, we'll to create a more robust view of our data (connect to React app)